 At Canadian Outdoor Medical, our vision is to a be an extension of the community that develops around those who play or work in the backcountry.
 Our aim is to become a valuable resource accessible at anytime for members of the outdoor community and provide the highest quality education for pre-hospital outdoor care to professionals and recreationalists.

-Catherine has been a paramedic in BC for over 10 years.
-She has an extensive background in Outdoor Emergency Care, working as a ski patroller for Whistler Blackcomb and teaching the National Ski Patrol first aid curriculum to hundreds of outdoor professionals.
-Most recently, she has been focusing on advancing her knowledge of paramedicine.
-She is currently training to become a Critical Care Flight Paramedic.
+Catherine has been a paramedic in BC for over 10 years, most recently working as a critical flight paramedic for British Columbia Emergency Health Services.
+She has an extensive background in Outdoor Emergency Care, working as a pro ski patroller for Whistler Blackcomb and teaching the National Ski Patrol first aid curriculum to hundreds of outdoor professionals in the Sea to Sky corridor.
+Most recently, she has been focusing on advancing her knowledge of paramedicine and adult education.
 Passionate about outdoor medicine, she has been attending a wide variety of events, such as the Wilderness World Medical Conference in Whistler.
-Through her travels, she connects with outdoor care providers, most recently in Iceland where she met with the Reyjkavik Search and Rescue team.
+Mother of 2, she is an advocate for women in outdoor leadership roles.
+Her ways of empowering are through education and connection while playing outside safely.

 Matthew is a critical care flight paramedic currently working for British Columbia Emergency Health Services and lives in Squamish.
-He has been a paramedic for 15 years, and has worked as a land ACP, Tactical and CBRNE medic, as well as a member of a mountain bike response unit with the Ottawa Paramedic Service.
-He has lived and worked across canada and the US from the Yukon to BC to Wyoming, and has experience as a raft guide, ski patroller, ski instructor and mountain bike instructor.
-He currently teaches wilderness first responder courses, as well as teaching in college paramedic and outdoor education courses.
+He will be working in the Whistler bike park as a pro patroller this season, and has spend the last several winters volunteering as member of the Blackcomb Ski Patrol.
+He has been a paramedic for 15 years, and has worked as a land ACP, Tactical and CBRNE medic, as well as a member of a mountain bike response unit.
+He has lived and worked across Canada and the US from the Yukon to BC to Wyoming, and has experience as a raft guide, ski patroller, ski instructor and is a PMBI level 1 mountain bike instructor.
+He holds a diploma in Adult Education from St FX, and a diploma in Outdoor Education from Columbia College.
+He teaches wilderness first responder courses, as well as wokring for the Justice Institute of BC as a sessional lecturer in the ACP program and also teaches outdoor education courses.
 When not working, he has a passion for long days in the mountains on foot, on skis or on a mountain bike.
-He has been a member of the medical teams for many large scale events from the 2010 Olympics to the Arctic Winter Games to the Trans BC enduro.
+He has been a member of the medical teams for many large scale events from the 2010 Olympics to the Arctic Winter Games to Trans BC enduro.

 In the event of unforeseen situations or illness, you will be refunded for the totality of the course cost with the exception of the non-refundable deposit.